Try a rustic Christmas ladder to hang stockings without a mantle in small spaces. Written December 2016

 Yep, sometimes I impress myself with my ability to problem solve.

-My adorable Cracker Barrel stockings get to show their sweet little faces for another year after all.
+My adorable Cracker Barrel stockings get to show their sweet little faces for another year after all, and Christmas isn’t cancelled.